 Role of ANO3 mutations in dystonia: A large-scale mutational screening study

 Newly suggested gene-disease associations need confirmatory follow-up by large-scale epidemiological studies; CENTOGENE actively engages in pertinent research projects.
 A recent example addressed the hypothetical link between ANO3 and movement disorders.
 Screening of >1,000 patients revealed strong support of a pathogenic role for heterozygous ANO3 missense variants in Parkinson’s disease and dystonia.
-The findings were published ahead of print in Parkinsonism & Related Disorders ahead of print on January 2nd.
+The findings were published in Parkinsonism & Related Disorders ahead of print recently.

 Parkinsonism Relat Disord.
 2019 Jan 2. pii: S1353-8020(18)30564-9. doi: 10.1016/j.parkreldis.2018.12.030.
 [Epub ahead of print]

 The role of ANO3 variants as a monogenic cause of dystonia is still under debate because of its relatively high frequency also in controls.

 To screen >1000 patients with movement disorders for rare ANO3 variants.

 We searched for rare ANO3 variants in 729 dystonia and 294 Parkinson's disease (PD) patients using a gene panel.
 Variants were validated by Sanger sequencing.
 For one variant carrier, family members were available for segregation analysis.